RobinDoyle/GGNpTCR/README.md

-# GGNpTCR
+# GGNpTCR: A Generative Graph Structure Neural Network for Predicting Immunogenic Peptides for T-cell Immune Response
-The data and source codes of GGNpTCR
+The data and source codes of GGNpTCR.